leanprover/fp-lean/functional-programming-lean/src/type-classes/out-params.md

 {{#example_out Examples/Classes.lean natPosEx}}
 ```

-The definition of the `HAdd` type class is very much like the following definition of `HPlus` with corresponding instances:
+The definition of the `HAdd` type class is very much like the following definition of `HPlus` with the corresponding instances:
 ```Lean
 {{#example_decl Examples/Classes.lean HPlus}}